 Description: Using mobile devices for class activities to give students hands-on experience with applications they may use in their professional career.
 A wide-range of mobile applications (apps) have been created specifically for discipline-specific activities or may be adapted easily for such purposes.
-The Tennessee Board of Regents (TBR) Emerging Technologies & Mobilization group maintains a searchable database of such mobile apps categorized by discipline.

 Link to example artifact(s)